Gabriel-Vlad/automated-file-organiser/README.md

 After a directory is fully traversed, the program performs a cleanup and removes it.

-The software's folder contains an **example** directory that has a before and after tests showing how the software works practically
+The software's folder contains an **example** directory that has a before and after tests showing how the software works practically.

 ## List of feature ideas